 The 455nm lasers are what we call “multi mode”, which is a fancy way of saying they are a rectangle.
 They are a semiconductor laser and emit from edge of the semiconductor, which happens to be a rectangle.

-My focus doesn’t change when I rotate the silver thumb screw and is stuck at about 5mm no mater what I do.
+My focus doesn’t change when I rotate the silver thumb screw.
+It looks like the copper laser tube is rotating.
 What now?

 The laser comes pre-focused at 1.5″ for the 3.8W and 3″ for the 2.8W laser.
 However, if you try to focus the laser yourself, you might accidentally turn the lens way too much clockwise into the laser tube causing the lens holder to get stuck.
 This can then look like the lens is only at one focus that is really close to the work surface.
 To remedy this situation it might be a bit tricky depending on how much you turned the lens into the laser tube.
 You need to take apart the lens assembly, remove the lens tube from the laser housing *without* turning the diode apart from the laser tube, and then put it all back together.
 Here is how to do it: